gschorcht/lis3dh-esp-idf/README.md

 The LIS3DH supports two dedicated interrupt signals **```INT1```** and **```INT2```** and three different types of interrupts:

 - data ready and FIFO status interrupts,
-- activity detection interrupts like wake-up, free fall, and 6D/4D orientation detection, and
+- inertial event interrupts like wake-up, free fall, and 6D/4D orientation detection, and
 - click detection interrupts.

-While activity detection and click detection interrupts can be configured for both interrupt signals, data ready and FIFO status interrupts can be configured only for interrupt signal ```INT1```.
+While inertial event interrupts and click detection interrupts can be configured for both interrupt signals, data ready and FIFO status interrupts can be configured only for interrupt signal ```INT1```.

 #### Data ready and FIFO status interrupts